aknot242/nim-templating-lab-docs/docs/README.md

 1. In the left navigation, click **Templates**.

-1. At the left side of the **Basic Reverse Proxy** template there will be a `...` menu in the **Actions** column.
+1. At the right side of the **Basic Reverse Proxy** template there will be a `...` menu in the **Actions** column.
 Click that, then select **Preview and Generate**.
 This will present a series of input forms to collect information for the new NGINX HTTP proxy configuration deployment.

 1. Select the **Publish to an instance** radio button.